 Staff interested in discussing ways to encourage their students to engage with these courses, or who would like access to the courses are encouraged to contact the course coordinator Tracey Innes (Senior Careers Adviser, email@example.com) in the first instance.

-If you have any queries about the services mentioned on this page please contact Sandi Thomson, Deputy Head of the Careers Service.
+If you have any queries about the services mentioned on this page please contact Sandi Thomson, Deputy Head of the Careers and Employability Service.